sdarwin/website-v2/docs/development_setup_notes.md

 The script dev-bootstrap-win.ps1 will automatically install prerequisites, and with the -all or -launch flag will also run docker-compose.

-Open a Powershell terminal (Admin).
+Open a Powershell terminal (Admin mode).

 Enable Powershell scripts with `Set-ExecutionPolicy Bypass`.

 Clone your fork of the repo, and run the script `docs/scripts/dev-bootstrap-win.ps1`, or just download a copy of the script by itself, and run it.

 ```
 curl -o dev-bootstrap-win.ps1 https://raw.githubusercontent.com/boostorg/website-v2/develop/docs/scripts/dev-bootstrap-win.ps1